I am an electrical engineering student at the University of the Philippines Los Baños.

 - Faster Recharge: Li-ions can be charged in about 1–3 hours, depending on capacity.
 This is much faster than the 10–12 hours needed for NiMH batteries.

-- Temperature Tolerance: These can better stand low temperature and warmer environments compared to NiMH cells.
+- Temperature Tolerant: These can better withstand low temperatures and warmer environments compared to NiMH cells.

 - Higher Energy Density: This means that the battery carries more charge per gram than a NiMH battery.